neondatabase/website/content/docs/reference/neon-cli.md

 ### Install

-To install, run the following command:
+To install the Neon CLI, run the following command:

 ```shell
 npm i -g neonctl